 Then choose your keywords, plan content, and start writing your posts.
 Once you have your initial trickle of traffic, add monetisation methods to begin earning.

-There are so many ways to make money from blogging.
+There are so many ways to make money online as a beginner from blogging.
 The easiest method is placing adverts on your blog from an Ad Network like Google Adsense.
 There are loads of Ad Networks to choose from, and you earn money when someone visits your blog then clicks on an ad.